kaiachain/kaia-docs/docs/learn/storage/chaindata-snapshot.md

 ## Downloads

 For efficiency, only batch pruned (state migrated) or live pruned database are provided.
 Read [Block Sync](../block-sync) for their concepts.
-If you want a full database without neither pruning, or even archive data, consult to [AWS AMIs](../aws-ami) or perform a fresh full sync from genesis.
+If you want a full database without neither pruning, or even archive data, perform a fresh full sync from genesis.

 | network | sync options | download |
 |-|-|-|